College football's 50 best players in 2018

 Key stat: Started 50 of K-State's last 51 games

 Risner is one of the most accomplished offensive linemen in college football.
 A four-year starter for the Wildcats, Risner was named a first-team All-American by ESPN and was also named the co-Big 12 Offensive Lineman of the Year by the league's coaches.
 With Risner anchoring the right bookend, the Wildcats finished second only to Oklahoma in Big 12 play with 184 rushing yards per game.
-Risner finished his college career starting 50 of the Wildcats' last 51 games.

 44. JUSTIN HERBERT